Kinuseka/GoGo-Downloader/README.md

 ```
 ## Upcoming features:

-Finished, all features were implemented on the latest version
+Done, all features were implemented on the latest version.

 ## Quick Installation:
 <font size="5"><b>Termux:</b></font>